-- 1. Turn ignition key to RUN, or start the engine. - 2.
-Press PROGRAM (A) and SELECT (B) on cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line.
+- 1. Turn the ignition key to RUN, or start the engine. - 2.
+Press PROGRAM (A) and SELECT (B) on the CDM to enter programming mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line.